nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 1. What resources and features do you want?
 2. What is your budget?

 An important principle to keep in mind: Logos is only as useful as the resources you have inside of it.
-At the risk of stating the obvious, if you want access to top commentaries, lexicons, and Bible dictionaries, you need to have them in Logos.
+At the risk of stating the obvious, If you want access to top commentaries, lexicons, and Bible dictionaries, you need to have them in Logos.

 When I first purchased Logos in 2009, I bought an entry-level package and expected it to somehow perform exegetical magic.
 I eventually realized that Logos isn’t going to magically revolutionize your study of the Bible simply by buying any package. **You need to know what you want Logos to do for you and ensure you are getting the right resources and features to accomplish your desired task.**